RoboSchmiede/.github/profile/README.md

-##  👋 RoboSchmiede 👋
+# RoboSchmiede

-🙋‍♀️ We are a collection of robo smiths.
+- a collection of robo smiths

-🧙 The creation of unique automated maschines is our passion.
+The *creation* of unique automated machines is our passion.